-Starting in the Spring of 2021, The SciTech partnership evolved to including mentoring support for the Middle School Science Fair Activity Period.
-In this capacity, LGC Tutors work as mentors to guide middle school students through the science fair process, starting from designing their experiment, through to completing their presentation.
-Tutors are able to provide customized support Monday through Friday between the hours of 7:20AM – 2:45PM.
+Starting in the Spring of 2021, The SciTech partnership has evolved to include mentoring support for the Middle School Science Fair Activity Period.
+In this capacity, LGC Tutors work as mentors to guide middle school students through the science fair process, starting from designing their experiment, to completing their presentation.
+Tutors provide customized support Monday through Friday between the hours of 7:20AM – 2:45PM.

 Ozanam After School Program (K-5) – Pittsburgh Public Schools After School Partner Site